SandyCherry96/customer-risk-analytics/README.md

-# 📊 Customer Risk Analysis — SQL Project

-## 1. Business Problem & Objective

-### Business Problem
-The company processes a large volume of customer transactions, but some customers create financial and operational risk through **fraud attempts, payment failures, and chargebacks**.
-These risky behaviors can lead to revenue loss, increased operational costs, regulatory issues, and damage to customer trust.

-## 🎯 Objective — Customer Risk & Performance Analysis

-The objective of this project is to analyze customer behavior, revenue contribution, and risk exposure using SQL in order to support data-driven decision-making across risk management, pricing, and customer retention.

-Specifically, this project aims to:

-Classify customers into Low, Medium, and High-Risk segments based on fraud behavior, chargebacks, transaction outcomes, and credit score

-Identify revenue concentration and evaluate the trade-off between high-value and high-risk customers

-Compare fraud vs non-fraud customer behavior to understand financial and operational impact

-Assess channel performance by analyzing transaction success, revenue, and risk across different customer touchpoints

-Evaluate the impact of credit score and demographics on customer lifetime value and risk profile

-Provide actionable insights that help stakeholders optimize pricing strategies, strengthen fraud controls, and improve customer retention

----

-## Key Business Questions Addressed

-- Which customers are generating the highest risk?
-- What type of risk is most common (fraud, payment failure, chargeback)?
-- Are high-risk customers still profitable?
-- How does customer risk change over time?
-- Which customers should be monitored, restricted, or reviewed?

----
-## 2. Understanding Risk Signals

-A risk signal represents any customer behavior that may cause financial loss, fraud, or operational issues.
-In this project, risk is defined based on **customer behavior**, not demographics.

-**Risk signals used:**
-- **Fraud signals:** Transactions flagged as fraudulent or suspicious
-- **Payment risk:** Failed, reversed, or repeatedly retried payments
-- **Chargebacks:** Customer disputes raised after transaction completion

-**Severity logic:**
-- **High:** Fraud flags, Chargebacks
-- **Medium:** Repeated payment failures, Payment reversals
-- **Low:** Occasional payment failures

-Risk events occur at the **transaction level**, while final risk assessment is performed at the **customer level** using event frequency, severity, and recency.
+# 📊 Customer Risk & Performance Analysis — SQL Project
+## 📌 Project Overview

+This project builds a customer-level risk and performance framework using SQL to analyze transactional behavior, revenue contribution, and risk exposure.
+The goal is to help businesses identify high-risk customers, evaluate the revenue vs risk trade-off, and support data-driven decisions across risk management, pricing, and customer retention.

+The project simulates a real-world risk analytics workflow, where risk signals such as fraud, payment failures, and chargebacks are scattered across multiple operational tables and must be consolidated into actionable insights.

+## 🎯 Business Objective

+The primary objective of this project is to identify and segment customers based on risk and performance by combining multiple behavioral risk signals and revenue metrics using SQL.

+### Key Goals:

+Classify customers into Low, Medium, and High Risk segments

+Evaluate the profitability of high-risk vs low-risk customers

+Compare fraud vs non-fraud customer behavior

+Analyze risk exposure across different transaction channels

+Provide actionable insights to improve fraud controls, pricing strategy, and customer retention

+## 🧩 Dataset Overview & Schema Design

+The analysis uses a relational transactional dataset with the following core tables:

+customers — customer master data

+transactions — purchase-level activity

+payments — payment attempts and outcomes

+fraud_flags — fraud indicators at transaction level

+chargebacks — post-transaction disputes

+### Schema Design Highlights:

+customer_id is the primary key for customer-level analysis

+transaction_id connects transactions to all risk events

+Risk signals are captured at the transaction level and aggregated to the customer level

+This normalized design ensures data integrity, traceability, and scalability.

+## ⚠️ Understanding Risk Signals

+Customer risk is derived from behavioral signals, not demographics alone.

+Risk Indicators:

+Fraud Risk — transactions flagged as fraudulent

+Payment Risk — failed or reversed payments

+Chargeback Risk — disputed transactions causing revenue loss

+Risk Severity:

+High Severity: Fraud flags, chargebacks

+Medium Severity: Repeated payment failures

+Low Severity: Occasional payment issues

+Risk is evaluated based on frequency, severity, and recency of events.

+## 🔍 Data Validation & Initial Exploration

+Before analysis, extensive data validation was performed:

+Primary and foreign key integrity checks

+Duplicate and null value detection

+Data type validation for dates and monetary fields

+Logical consistency checks (e.g., chargeback amount ≤ transaction amount)

+Initial exploration included:

+Transaction distribution per customer

+Fraud and chargeback rates

+Payment failure patterns

+Outlier detection

+This ensured high-quality, reliable inputs for downstream analysis.